Wordvice AI Blog

 Wordvice has over 500 English-speaking editors holding PhDs or other advanced degrees.
 Our academic editors have a combined average experience of over five years each, and their specializations span nearly 2000 academic subdisciplines.

-But before sending your work to an editor, use our free AI proofreading tool to find and fix any remaining errors in your work and our free AI paraphrasing tool to enhance the style, flow, and readability of your document in an instant.
+But before sending your work to an editor, use our AI proofreading tool to find and fix any remaining errors in your work and our AI Paraphraser to enhance the style, flow, and readability of your document in an instant.

 Best of luck on your first draft!